PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 * Bring the **camera module** close to the core module, making sure about its orientation (see :orange_circle: orientation refrence)
 * Connect the **ribbon cable** to the camera

->[!WARNING]
+!!! warning

->Blue rectangle on Ribbon Cable should face you.
+	Blue rectangle on Ribbon Cable should face you.
 Be careful of the connector and the complete connection of the ribbon.

 ![Finalize Main Assembly 2.png](images/Finalize_Main_Assembly_2.png "Finalize Main Assembly 2.png")